curtdragon/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Fully responsive combines adaptive, fixed and fluid websites.
+It accomodates thousands of devices while adaptive only covers a handfull.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is a website optimized for mobile.
+Desktop first is optimized for desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes converting from px to rem easier.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing adds additional functionality to CSS.
+Less code, easier to read and much more.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Mixins are my favorite as it let's you repeat code.
+No issue with preprocessing at all.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.